ZuckermanLab/ModelExplorer/README.txt

-On-going research into computationally modeling alternative mechansisms of molecular machines.
+On-going research into systems-based modeling of molecular machines.

-For an overview of the methods used, see the preprint: https://www.biorxiv.org/content/10.1101/685933v2
+For an overview of the general methods used, see the preprint: https://www.biorxiv.org/content/10.1101/685933v2

+This repository contains:
+a) /manuscript: data and scripts needed to reproduce the current manuscript (in progress)
+b) /old_scripts: older scripts which may be useful for future work
+c) /scripts: scripts used in current research

-Note that the softwware in this repository have had limited testing and are not recommended for public use.
+Note that the software in this repository have had limited testing, and are not recommended for public use.